megat69/ACPL/README.md

 `psutil` and `requests` libraries needs to be installed separately.
 You can also run `setup.py`.

+### COMPILING ###
+The language can be compiled in Python using the following process.

+The most interesting thing about this update is the compiler, obviously.
+It works very simply :
+After setting the corresponding `ini` options with the `modify-ini` console command, just type the following command : `compile <ACPL_file> <final_python_file_filename>`
+It will generate the corresponding python file with the name you inputted.

 ### DOCUMENTATION ###
 Things to know :
 This program works line per line, which means that it is **ONE INSTRUCTION PER LINE**.